-I’m an artist, educator, sound explorer, mushroom lover, and student of urban farming & social justice at Farm School NYC.
+I’m an interdisciplinary artist, educator, sound explorer, mushroom lover, and compost enthusiast.
 I’m passionate about earth care, animal welfare, racial justice, and community building.

 I graduated from the School for New Dance Development in Amsterdam, where I taught movement research and composition for many years.
 While living in Europe, I also facilitated seminars at the Amsterdam summer academy of the NYU Tisch School of the Arts.
 Besides teaching in the academic context, I have guided many community projects for kids, teenagers, as well as adults.

 In recent years, my interest has shifted toward environmental and food justice, urban community farming, and mycology.
 As a student at Farm School NYC, I had the opportunity to immerse myself in community-based activism, working toward food sovereignty and upending racism in the food system.
 In my own artistic process, I explore the intersection of embodiment, visual arts, sound, and perceptual shifts in collaboration with fungi, plants, and earth cycles.

 I teach Sustainable Systems at Parsons the New School for Design in NYC.